 Under North Carolina law, injured workers can receive disability benefits and compensation for medical bills.
 The employer and their insurance company are legally obligated to provide compensation for missed work and necessary treatment for long-term injuries.

 The NC Workers’ Compensation Act covers all employees in North Carolina, as long as the employer employs three or more workers.
 Full-time, part-time and temporary employees are covered under workers’ compensation.
 When filing a claim, North Carolina workers are not obligated to present proof of fault by the employer, but proof must be shown that the accident occurred at the workplace.

 With 37 years of experience, Gerard brings a wealth of knowledge to clients struggling with the complexities of their workers’ compensation case.
 Legal expertise and personal integrity allow him to earn the respect of adjustors, employers, and other parties essential to a successful outcome.
-Like Payton, Davidson remains on the forefront of NC workers’ compensation laws and is highly equipped to defend those who have been hurt on the job.
+Davidson remains on the forefront of NC workers’ compensation laws and is highly equipped to defend those who have been hurt on the job.

 The workers’ compensation lawyers at Ward Black Law understand that injuries can be catastrophic, resulting in loss of life or loss of income for injured workers and their families.
 Ward Black Law workers’ compensation lawyers work to ensure that no remedy is overlooked.

 If you have sustained a workplace injury, contact the workers’ compensation lawyers at Ward Black Law in Greensboro, N.C., for a free case review.
 Our experienced attorneys will focus on your case, leaving you free to focus on your recovery.
 Call today to speak to one of our qualified workplace injury lawyers: 1-800-531-9191.
 You may also reach Ward Black Law by email or online inquiry.